 Once More, With Feeling

 But that was then, this is now.
 Who knows?
 If All My Children can get remixed and rebooted as a primetime series — and it is — maybe Santa Barbara, with its popularity around the world, could be next.
-Whether it is or isn’t, you can revisit the show via the below photo gallery, a Who’s Who of who was significant to the sudser that we still can’t believe is gone.
+Whether it is or isn’t, you can revisit the show via the our gallery of then-and-now pics of the cast or the below photo gallery, a Who’s Who of who was significant to the sudser that we still can’t believe is gone.